f1tenth/f1tenth_doc/getting_started/firmware/firmware_hokuyo10.rst

 	If you have a 30LX or a LIDAR that connects via USB, you can skip this section.

 **Equipment Required:**
-	* Fully built F1TENTH vehicle with a Hokuyo 10LX lidar
+	* Fully built RoboRacer vehicle with a Hokuyo 10LX lidar
 	* Pit/Host Laptop OR
 	* External monitor/display, HDMI cable, keyboard, mouse